mvollmer/foreman-cockpit/README.md

 ]

 The Cockpit webserver will need to talk to the smart proxy, but this doesn't work yet for https.
-We need to configure the Smart Proxy and its plugins to also allow connections with http.
+We need to configure the smart proxy and its plugins to also allow connections with http.

 ```